 Over 80% of U.S adults suffer from some degree of gum disease, which is a risk factor in heart and lung disease.
 Matthew St. George, DDS, at St. George Family Dental in Fulton, Missouri, can help treat your periodontal disease to ensure your gums remain healthy and your oral health is perfect.
-If you have questions regarding your oral health, call our office today or schedule your appointment online.
+If you have questions regarding your oral health, call our office today.

 Periodontal disease, known as gum disease, is when your gums become inflamed and bleed easily due to the buildup of bacteria in plaque.